kvnloughead/godo/README.md

 ## Endpoints that don't require authentication

-Usage examples assume you are running the app locally with either `make run/api` or `make run/air`.
+Usage example s assume you are running the app locally with either `make run/api` or `make run/air`.
 The API is currently not deployed.

 ### GET /v1/healthcheck